-Rumor: Verizon launching 5 GB prepaid data, FiveSpot in AugustAlex Wagner - Deputy Managing Editor, News Desk
+Rumor: Verizon launching 5 GB prepaid data, FiveSpot in AugustAlex Wagner - Editorial Director of News and Content

 Prepaid is often a great choice for many people when it comes to mobile, especially when it comes to data.
 Some users only need to use a data stick once in a while and most carriers offer some sort of prepaid data options, although the plan options can sometimes be sparse.
 According to Engadget, that may soon change for Verizon prepaid data customers, as the carrier will reportedly be soon adding a 5 GB option to its current prepaid data lineup.
 The plan will launch August 23rd and will cost $80, which may be a tough pill to swallow for some.
 That's the price you have to pay, though, if you want lots of gigabytes on the go.